eth-sri/DeepT/README.md

 ### Reproducing the synonym attack results

 Run the script `get_results_synonym_attack.sh`, which will produce the statistics in stdout.

+### Reference results

+The reference results for Tables 1, 2, 3, 4, 5, 6, 7, 13 as well as the Analysis notebook obtain the result statistics are present in the `reference_results`.

 ## Other platforms